| | | |

 Harden Off Your Starts

-Now that you’ve started your geranium cuttings and they’ve established roots, resist the urge to transplant your newly rooted plants out in the garden until they are hardened off.
+First, resist the urge to transplant your newly rooted geranium plants in the garden until they are hardened off.

-You can start hardening off your young plants after any risk of frost has passed.
+You can start hardening off your young plants once the winter months have passed and any risk of frost has passed.

 geraniums in container